TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 TppMission.GoToEmergencyMission() -> TppDefine.STORY_MISSION_LAYOUT_CODE[missionCode] instead of vars.missionCode

 Disable mission intro credits

+Feature:
+Abort to ACC from title continue.
+Hold down ESCAPE for 1.5 seconds, the kjp logo will flash, clicking on continue will load ACC instead of continuing mission.

 By design I try to keep the initial install to all regular game settings and only changed via infinite heavens in-game mod menu.